desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/exposures/NIGHT/EXPID/calibstars-EXPID.rst

 Name        Type  Description
 =========== ===== ========================
-FIBER       int   Fiber ID on the CCDs [0-4999] RCALIBFRAC  float TODO: description needed
-EBV         float Galactic extinction E(B-V) reddening from SFD98 MODEL_COLOR float TODO: description needed
+FIBER       int   Fiber ID on the CCDs [0-4999] RCALIBFRAC  float Ratio of r-band spectro flux / model flux EBV         float Galactic extinction E(B-V) reddening from SFD98 MODEL_COLOR float G-R color of best fit model DATA_COLOR  float G-R color of data
-DATA_COLOR  float TODO: description needed
-X           float TODO: description needed
+X           float X location on focal plane [mm]
-Y           float TODO: description needed
+Y           float Y location on focal palne [mm]
-VALID       int   TODO: description needed
+VALID       int   stdstar selected as good
 =========== ===== ========================

+Standard stars are selected as valid to use by comparing the scatter of the flux to the model fits for all stdstars across petals.
+3-sigma outliers in RCALIBFRAC are rejected, as are stars whose G-R color differs by more than 0.2*EBV from their best fit model.